 A wide range of conditions can qualify someone for disability benefits, including arthritis, back pain, fibromyalgia, depression, and diabetes.
-If you have these conditions, you can still find an affordable, top-tier plan with no waiting period.
+You can still find an affordable, top-tier plan with no waiting period if you have these conditions.

 If you have had any of the following, you may be required to have a waiting period or pay higher premiums for coverage.

-The typical waiting period is two years and limits the beneficiary’s money if death occurs during this time.
+The typical waiting period is 2 years and limits the beneficiary’s money if death occurs during this time.
 The full death benefit is available once the waiting period has concluded.

-If you are currently receiving home health care or are in a facility, the insurance providers will require you to pay more for the policy each month and institute a waiting period.
+If you currently receive home health care or are in a facility, the insurance providers will require you to pay more for the policy each month and institute a waiting period.